 Proof of Theorem 3.5.
 Let $G = (\Sigma, V, P, S)$ be a context-free grammar.
-We now apply the constructions from Lemmas 3.6, 3.7, & 3.9: in the first step, we make sure that all rules are either unary or have only variables on the right-hand side; in the second step, we form the unit closure; then we remove unit productions; finally, we iteratively replace all rules of the form $A \to \alpha = A_0...A_n$ for $n \ge 3$ by $P{A\to\alpha}$.
+We now apply the constructions from Lemmas 3.6, 3.7, & 3.9: in the first step, we make remove very bad rules by Lemma 3.6; in the second step, we form the unit closure and observe that this did not add any very bad rules; then we remove unit productions; finally, we iteratively replace all bad rules $A \to \alpha$ by $P{A\to\alpha}$ and observe that this does not add very bad, unit, or other bad productions.
 Note that all of these steps only require making finitely many changes to the grammars.
 The resulting grammar is in Chomsky normal form; Lemmas 3.6, 3.7, 3.8 & 3.9 show that the resulting grammar is equivalent to the original grammar.